All Episodes

 You either connect with an audience or you Nixon was never able to until 1968.

-Uh, and and that's that was Nixon's rebirth.
+And that was Nixon's rebirth.

 1968, he did an appearance.

-And that's it is an intangible.
+And that's, it is an intangible.

 Phonies.